buhrmi/buhrmi/README.md

 I'm available for hire.
 Things I'm really good at include:

 - Chatbot development for platforms like Discord, Twitch, Telegram, etc.
-- Web development using Ruby on Rails and Svelte
+- Web development with Ruby on Rails and Svelte
 - Mobile development with Flutter
+- Browser-based game development

 Let's talk about your ideas.